Two truths and a lie

 - We find our center in the story.

-When I found this quote researching this blog post, it shocked me a bit.
-I realized how many of my stories are about something being done to me.
-What if I started telling stories where I’m the one doing the creating and action?
+While researching for this blog post, I found this quote by Mehmet Murat ildan that was a bit startling.
+I realized how many of our stories are about something being done to us.
+What if we start telling stories where we are the one doing the creating and action?

 [Note: I don’t like the words strong and weak, but you get the idea behind the quote.]